calaldees/teachingWorkshops/teacherTraining/unplugged.md

 * Parity Puzzle - I'm reading your minds - I'm psycic
     * [An Honest Liar](https://www.imdb.com/title/tt2246565/) Documentary 2014 -
-        * The life and career of the renowned stage magician turned scientific skeptic of the paranormal, James Randi.
+        * The life and career of the renowned stage magician turned scientific sceptic of the paranormal, James Randi.

 Assembly Idea? - The power of code/automation